Eleno de Céspedes: Second marriage, arrest, and trial

-Inquisitors focused on Céspedes's claim to be, in the parlance of the time, a hermaphrodite; Céspedes argued this state made both marriages licit, as he had been a woman during the first marriage and when he had had sexual intercourse with men, and it was only after a male organ appeared when he gave birth that he went on to have intercourse with women and marry Caño; he argued this natural (intersex/hermaphroditic) condition also made the witchcraft charge, of having the devil's aid in appearing as a man or woman, unfounded.
-He said the penis-like organ first emerged after childbirth, became engorged when aroused, and retracted inside of him otherwise.
-He said this organ was initially curved downward by skin, but a surgeon was able to successfully sever this skin.
+Inquisitors focused on Céspedes's claim to be, in the parlance of the time, a hermaphrodite; Céspedes argued this state made both marriages licit, as Céspedes had been a woman during the first marriage and then had had sexual intercourse with men, and it was only after a male organ appeared when Céspedes gave birth that Céspedes went on to have intercourse with women and marry Caño.
+Céspedes argued this natural (intersex/hermaphroditic) condition also made the witchcraft charge, of having the devil's aid in appearing as a man or woman, unfounded.
+Céspedes said the penis-like organ first emerged after childbirth, became engorged when aroused, and retracted inside.
+Céspedes said this organ was initially curved downward by skin, but a surgeon was able to successfully sever this skin.

-Thereafter, he said, he urinated through his penis and usually ejaculated, and he gave the names of previous partners who could attest to his sex; during the trial, several doctors, female lovers, and male friends testified they had viewed Céspedes as a man.
+Thereafter, Céspedes claimed to urinate via the penis and usually ejaculated, and gave the names of previous partners who could attest to Céspedes sex; during the trial, several doctors, female lovers, and male friends testified they had viewed Céspedes as a man.
 In turn, midwives who examined and penetrated what they interpreted as Céspedes's vagina with a candle and fingers found it so tight and resistant to penetration that they concluded Céspedes was not only female but a virgin.
-To explain the lack of visible evidence of a penis, Eleno said it had been injured and amputated shortly before his imprisonment, following a riding injury.
+To explain the lack of visible evidence of a penis, Céspedes said it had been injured and amputated shortly before imprisonment, following a riding injury.
 The Inquisition also ordered Francisco Díaz to perform a second examination; this time, Díaz found only female genitalia, but maintained he had seen male genitals during his earlier examination.

 Many of the physical signs inquisitors focused on were also racial; they noted, for example, that Céspedes had no facial hair and had pierced ears, like a (Castilian) woman; Lisa Vollendorf says that Caño is not recorded as indicating whether she thought, for example, that mulattoes might have less facial hair than Castilians or that enslaved people often pierced their ears.
-Inquisitors also argued Caño should have noticed when Céspedes menstruated, which Céspedes said he had done, though he had always had an infrequent cycle; Caño said that when Céspedes had blood on his nightshirt, he told her it was from bleeding (of hemorrhoids or wounds) caused by horseback riding.
+Inquisitors also argued Caño should have noticed when Céspedes menstruated, which Céspedes said occurred though always with an infrequent cycle; Caño said that after seeing blood on Céspedes' nightshirt, Céspedes told her it was from bleeding (of hemorrhoids or wounds) caused by horseback riding.